DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-09-22-showing-users-when-candidates-choose-to-leave-the-application-process.md

 ### Report title

-We changed the title to more clearly reflect the focus on when the candidate left the process rather than how they left it.
+Once we changed the column headings, we decided that they were describing when candidates left the process rather than where they left it.

-We changed it from ‘Where candidates choose to leave the application process’ to ‘When candidates choose to leave the application process’
+We changed the title to ‘When candidates choose to leave the application process’.